- Causes/Risk Factors

 - Fluid-filled blisters begin to appear

 - Blisters ooze clear fluid and form painful sores

 - Sores dry and form scabs

 - Scabs fall off skin and skin heals

 The process for pimple formation and healing often occurs over a longer time span than the process with cold sores (two to four weeks).
 The longer time span is due to the time it takes to form whiteheads and/or blackheads.
 Additionally, it takes about a month after pus develops and drains for the inflammation to decrease and have the skin heal.
 In some individuals who have pimples with large areas of pus, the skin may form a scar.

-What tests do health care professionals use to diagnose pimples and cold sores?
+What tests do doctors use to diagnose pimples and cold sores?

 Your primary health caregiver, for most individuals, does not require tests to diagnose pimples and/or cold sores.
 These two problems are almost always diagnosed with the patient's history and physical exam.
 Patients with severe infections may be referred to a dermatologist and/or an infectious disease specialist who may order specialized tests.